ahrnbom/sorts/README.md

 SORTS and SORTS+RReID are based on [SORT](https://github.com/abewley/sort), copied at 2020-05-27.

 ## Requirements
-- A modern Linux PC with an NVidia GPU with appropriate drivers
+- A modern Linux PC with an NVidia GPU with appropriate drivers.
+Tested with CUDA 11.4.
 - [Singularity](https://sylabs.io/docs/)

 ## Instructions